costajob/git_commands/README.md

 I assume you have GIT installed ;)
 Just install the gem to use the binaries commands.
 ```
-gem isntall git_commands
+gem install git_commands
 ```

 ## Usage
 Here are the main commands:

 ### Help
-Each command has an help option that can be displayed:
+Each command come with a help option that can be displayed:

 ```
 rebase --help